missing-semester/missing-semester/_2019/machine-introspection.md

 ## System configuration

-There are _many_ ways to configure your system, but we'll got through two very common ones: networking and services.
+There are _many_ ways to configure your system, but we'll go through two very common ones: networking and services.
 Most applications on your system tell you how to configure them in their manpage, and usually it will involve editing files in `/etc`; the system configuration